ChrisWhealy/parse-sap-odata/docs/entitysets_enum.md

 ## Entitysets Enum `iterator` function

-For standard Rust `enums` such as `Option` and `Result`, it makes little sense to attempt to loop over their variants simply because these `enum`s exist specifically to gather together diverse types into a single object.
-E.G. The `Option` `enum` exists to provide a type-safe mechanism for handling the possibility that a variable might not contain a value.

-However, an OData service guarantees that the entity set names form an immutable, type-safe list.
+The entity set names within an OData service form an immutable, type-safe list.
-Therefore, on the basis of this guarantee, the entity set names are placed into an `enum` that implements an `iterator` function over its variants.
+Therefore, on the basis of this guarantee, the entity set names are placed into an `enum` that implements an `iterator` over its variants.

 ```rust
 pub fn iterator() -> impl Iterator<Item = GwsampleBasicEntities> {